maliput/maliput_documentation/docs/getting_started.rst

 Load a maliput_malidrive RoadNetwork
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-As the intention is to use the python interface, it is expected that `maliput`_ and `maliput_malidrive`_ packages are installed.
+It is required to have `maliput`_ and at least one backend installed, e.g. `maliput_malidrive`_ , to use the python interface.
+It is possible to install them via ROS 2 Repositories or PyPI.

 .. note::

-  Check :ref:`installation_label` for installing the packages via binaries.
+  Please refer to :ref:`installation_label` for installing the packages via binaries.

-Whether it was installed via binaries (via ROS 2 or PyPI) or from source code, the python interface is available to be used.

 .. code-block:: python